 Should we invest the time, money, and human resources needed to fix this issue we've identified or take advantage of this opportunity we have in front of us?

-Business analysts at the pre-project state of an initiative help management make these decisions by examining the current state of the situation, determining the future state, and helping to build a business case to help them make a well-informed business decision.
+Business analysts at the pre-project stage of an initiative help management make these decisions by examining the current state of the situation, determining the future state, and helping to build a business case to help them make a well-informed business decision.

 The pre-project work can take days, weeks, or months of time to complete and comes well in advance of any consideration for software development.